xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang.md

 over the period $$[t, t + \mathrm{d}t]$$, Proposition 1 of the paper can be concluded as: In any MPE given the state variable pair $$(Y, F)$$, $$\Gamma_{t}$$ is a monotonically increasing process, i.e., the firm will never repurchase debt.
 The equity value function $$V(Y, F)$$ is convex and decreasing in $$F$$, with the debt price as a subgradient also decreasing in $$F$$:

 $$p(Y, F) \in -\partial_{F}V(Y, F).$$

+## Funding Value Adjustment (FVA)

+Prior to the 2008 Global Financial Crisis (GFC), pricing the value of a derivative was relatively straightforward.
+The method was universally agreed upon by practitioners and many academics: discount future expected cash flows under the *risk-neutral* measure to the present date using the *risk-free* rate.
+The risk-free rate is the theoretical rate of return on an investment with no risk of financial loss.
+This method was derived from the fundamental theory laid down by Black, Scholes, and Merton in the 1970s.
+The 2008 GFC revealed the fact that what was used in popular practice as an approximation (also called a proxy) for the theoretical notion of a risk-free interest rate, as required by the Black-Scholes-Merton (BSM) model, is inadequate to yield realistic results.

+FVA arises because of two factors:

+1. Banks cannot borrow at the risk-free rate any more;
+2. Collateralized trades are more and more common.

+An FVA is an adjustment to the value of a derivative/derivatives portfolio that is designed to ensure that a dealer recovers its average funding costs when it trades and hedges derivatives.
+Banks started to charge a FVA on transactions after the GFC to mitigate counterparty credit risk.
+When managing a trading position, one needs cash to conduct operations such as hedging or posting collateral.
+This shortfall of cash can be obtained from the treasury of the bank.
+The *funding cost adjustment (FCA)* is the cost of lending money at a funding rate which is higher than the risk-free rate.
+The firm may also receive cash in the form of collateral or a premium.
+The *funding benefit adjustment (FBA)* is the benefit earned when excess cash is invested at a higher rate than the risk-free rate, which has an opposite sign to the FCA.
+Therefore, the funding value adjustment has two components:

+<b>FVA = FBA + FCA</b>

 ## References